Lhacker/MyTodoList/FutureList.md

 	+ Be familiar with chat ops
 		- [x] Use hubot script and collaborate with slack
 * 2017
+	+ Make LINE bot
+		- [ ] make interactive search bot
+	+ Use docker in work/private
+		- [ ] Can use docker swarm
+		- [ ] Can use docker kubernetes
 	+ Be familiar with automation
-		- Introduce and use automate tool
+		- [ ] Introduce and use automate tool
-		- Create CI environment in private
+		- [ ] Create CI environment in private
 	+ Be familiar with monitoring tool
-		- Introduce and use monitoring tool over 3 times
+		- [ ] Introduce and use monitoring tool over 3 times
 	+ Publish simple service and study about seculity
-		- Read "サイバーセキュリティ完全ガイド"
+		- [ ] Read "サイバーセキュリティ完全ガイド"
   + Study to create smart phone app
-		- Study Swift and create iPhone App
+		- [ ] Study Swift and create iPhone App
-		- Create Android App
+		- [ ] Create Android App
 * 2018
 	+ Be familiar with security
 	+ Be familiar with network